 Corcovado National Park

 Welcome to CRTR

-It's our pleasure to make your dreams come true.
-Allow us to use our experience as travel agents to make your stay in Costa Rica unforgettable.
-Tell us about your dream adventures, and we'll match them with the best hotels, private or chartered transportation, and reliable, experienced tour guides, adjusting your tour package to your travel budget.
-We'll be available 24/7 throughout your trip.
+It is our pleasure to make your dreams a reality.
+Let us use our experience as travel agents to make your stay in Costa Rica unforgettable.
+Tell us about the adventures you wish to experience, and we will complement them with the best hotels, private or rental transportation, and reliable, experienced tour guides.
+We will be available to you 24 hours a day, every day of your trip.

+Corcovado National Park